-We drove until midnight and slept next to the freeway in the dark desert before waking up early to drive even more.
 We drove past the tall buildings at the beginning of Las Vegas, and continued on to the taller mountains behind it.
-We had almost gotten to the Christmas-tree-shaped and candy-cane-striped mountains when The Covered Wagon stopped next to a little tardis and the woman inside reached her paw out to attack us.
+We had almost gotten to the Christmas-tree-shaped and candy-cane-striped mountains when The Covered Wagon stopped next to a little tardis, and the woman inside reached her paw out to attack us.
 “BACK OFF, WITCH!
 I WILL MESS YOU UP!”
 I warned her.

 “Hi, Happy Thanksgiving,” Mom said, handing the lady her money so that the woman wouldn’t murder us.
 After thinking for a moment, the lady handed back Mom’s money card and also a Milkbone.
 I sure scared her good!
 Not only did she not stick us up for all of our monies, but she also bribed me not to kill her.
-I told her not to try any funnybusiness like that again, and took my bone to the back to enjoy before it was time to get out and start hiking.
+I told her not to try any funnybusiness like that again, and took my bone to the back of the Wagon to enjoy it before it was time to start hiking.

 “The BLM really is so much better than the Park Service,” Mom said as we pulled away.
 “They are hospitable and they let you do whatever you want.
-The National Parks make you feel like an intruder, and you’re not even supposed to touch anything.”
+The National Parks don’t even want you to touch anything.
+They make you feel like an intruder.”

 When Mom let me out of the Covered Wagon and I sniffed the air, I could smell a very faint trace of Past Oscar.
 “Mom, have we been here before?”
 I asked.

 “Yeah, remember that time when we climbed down that rock and you couldn’t climb back up, so we had to go all the way around the mountain to get back?
 You couldn’t climb some of the rocks, remember?
 And you wouldn’t let me help you?
-I thought we were going to get stranded.”
+I thought we were going to be stranded forever.”

 “It’s a different trail, I think,” Mom said, like she didn’t really believe it herself.
-“And anyway, if it’s the same trail, we got lost the last time so it’ll be new to us.
+“And anyway, if it’s the same trail then it’ll be new to us since we got lost last time and didn’t see it.
 We weren’t so good at following maps back then either, remember?”
 I wasn’t so sure we were good at following mapps now either.
-We still get lost an awful lot for experts.
+For experts, we still get lost an awful lot.

-We turned off the main trail, and started walking up the dry riverthat was filled with sand and boulders.
+We turned off the main trail, and started walking up the dry river was filled with sand and boulders.
 At first the rocks were smooth and swishy, like something imaginary.
-Mom and I walked up the cracks in the rock that reminded me of the cracks in humans’ butts because the bottom of crack was barely wide enough for us to walk down, and the big rocks swelled up roundly on both side.
-Whenever I came to a tall rock, I got a running start and bounced from one ledge to another, launching off each one the moment before I would have fallen down, until the rock stood less uply and with one final sprint I could burst over the top like a rocketship.
+Mom and I walked up the cracks in the rock that reminded me of the cracks in humans’ butts because the big rocks swelled up roundly on both sides, and the bottom of crack was barely wide enough for us to walk in.
+Whenever I came to a tall rock, I got a running start and bounced from one ledge to another, launching off each one the moment before I would have fallen down, until the rock stood less uply and with one final sprint I could burst over the top like a rocket ship.
 I had never noticed that I could fly before.